 Our sense of smell is most directly linked to our limbic system.
 This system produces all kinds of unconscious messages.
 At the time I considered the diffusion of fragrances in stores a very sneaky method.
 Times change – nowadays I have a diffuser myself. 🙂

 What are good diffusers?

 Diffusers come in all types and sizes.
 If you are going to buy one, look for an easy to clean one.
-Although essential oils are not greasy like for example olive oil, after use the inside needs to be swapped with a moist cotton cloth.
+Although essential oils are not greasy like, for example, olive oil, after using the inside needs to be swapped with a moist cotton cloth.

 Other considerations are:

 - the size, not too big, so you can switch fragrances whenever you want.
 And not too small, because than it will need refills all the time;

 - does it have different time settings, some have intervals, some can be put to a set duration;